mrryanjohnston/Canvas-Fun/README.md

     restart terminal
     nvm install v0.8.19
     nvm use v0.8.19

+###NPM Version
+Your version of npm might be incompatible with mongoose or another package.
+We're using v1.2.10.

+    npm install npm@1.2.10 -g

 ###Mongoose package
 Mongoose can be a butt.
 You may need to install it prior to running npm install. e.g.: